microsoft/vott-react/README.md

 registration will fail, but the rest of your web app will remain functional.

 1. Service workers are [not currently supported](https://jakearchibald.github.io/isserviceworkerready/) in all web browsers.
-Service worker registration [won't be attempted](src/registerServiceWorker.js) on browsers that lack support.
+Service worker registration [won"t be attempted](src/registerServiceWorker.js) on browsers that lack support.

 1. The service worker is only enabled in the [production environment](#deployment), e.g. the output of `npm run build`.
-It's recommended that you do not enable an offline-first service worker in a development environment, as it can lead to frustration when previously cached assets are used and do not include the latest changes you've made locally.
+It"s recommended that you do not enable an offline-first service worker in a development environment, as it can lead to frustration when previously cached assets are used and do not include the latest changes you"ve made locally.

 1. If you *need* to test your offline-first service worker locally, build the application (using `npm run build`) and run a simple http server from your